 Asio otus wilsonianus, A. o. tuftsi

 Status: Fairly common regular spring, fall, and winter visitor statewide.
-Uncommon regular resident statewide.
+Uncommon regular resident north, rare south.

 Documentation: Specimen: UNSM ZM12786, 9 May 1892 Waverly, Lancaster Co.

-Taxonomy: There are four subspecies recognized, two in Eurasia and Africa, and two in North America (Gill and Donsker 2017): tuftsi from western Canada to northern Mexico, and wilsonianus from south-central and southeast Canada to south-central and eastern USA.
+Taxonomy: There are four subspecies recognized, two in Eurasia and Africa, and two in North America (Gill et al 2022), tuftsi from western Canada to northern Mexico, and wilsonianus from south-central and southeast Canada to south-central and eastern USA.
 Marks et al (2020) stated “Given nomadic tendencies of [Long-eared Owl], subspecific status in North America is questionable and needs further study”; these authors suggested tuftsi be combined with wilsonianus.

-According to AOU (1957), the eastern subspecies wilsonianus occurs in Nebraska as a breeding bird; tuftsi is cited as breeding east to Saskatchewan.
-Thus, one banded as a juvenile in Alberta and recovered in Nebraska in early Dec would have been tuftsi, suggesting that at least some birds reaching Nebraska in winter represent this subspecies.
+According to AOU (1957), the eastern subspecies wilsonianus occurs in Nebraska as a breeding bird and tuftsi is cited as breeding east to Saskatchewan.
+Thus, one banded as a juvenile in Alberta and recovered in Nebraska in early Dec would have been tuftsi, suggesting that at least some birds reaching Nebraska in winter represent this western subspecies.